 Donald Trump was born – like all of us – into a complex family system.
-His ancestral field had difficulties and resources in it, just as yours does.
+His ancestral field had difficulties and resources in it, just as mine and yours does.
 You’ll already know that his maternal grandparents lived on the remote Isle of Lewis in the Outer Hebrides off the wild west coast of Scotland.
-They lived there not because they liked the scenery, but because they were thrown off the land their people had lived on for hundreds of years (the mainland) by the English government in order to make it more profitable.
+They lived there, not because they liked the scenery, but because they were thrown off the land their people had lived on for hundreds of years (the mainland) by the English government in order to make it more profitable.

-Their daughter, Mary Anne MacLeod, who would later become Donald’s mother, understandably felt trapped and so moved, aged just 17, to America in 1930 to find better opportunities in the land of the free, as it was already known.
+Their daughter, Mary Anne MacLeod, who would later become Donald’s mother, understandably felt isolated and trapped and so moved, aged just 17, to America in 1930 to find better opportunities in the land of the free, as it was already known.

 On his paternal side, his grandfather escaped German military service by travelling, aged just 16, to North America.
 Long story short, he ended up running a series of barber shops, then brothels and, having made a small fortune from trading in sexual services, he invested that money in a low-rent housing business in New York.
-He died of the ‘Spanish flu’ in 1918 leaving his young son, Donald’s father, grief stricken but loyal to his father’s survival strategy – the accumulation of wealth through property.
+He died of the ‘Spanish flu’ in 1918, leaving his young son, Donald’s father, grief stricken but loyal to his father’s survival strategy – the accumulation of wealth through property.
 And perhaps his views about the value of women.